An Interview with the Man Behind the Global Drug Survey

-The largest drugs survey in the world went live last week – if you like putting drugs into your veins, mouth or arse, I suggest you fill the survey in now (it’s, obviously, anonymous).
-And it’s kind of important, too – in recent years, the Global Drug Survey has tracked MDMA use (on the up), cocaine quality (most cocaine is terrible), and the best way to get all weeded up on weed (opinions differ, but you can’t go too far wrong with the real thing).
+The largest drugs survey in the world went live last week—if you like putting drugs into your veins, mouth or ass, I suggest you fill the survey in now (it’s, obviously, anonymous).
+And it’s kind of important, too—in recent years, the Global Drug Survey has tracked MDMA use (on the up), cocaine quality (most cocaine is terrible), and the best way to get all weeded up on weed (opinions differ, but you can’t go too far wrong with the real thing).
 I gave the survey’s founder and director Dr Adam Winstock a call to discuss his key findings, insights and some of the most interesting facts revealed in his mass of data from recent years.

 VICE: Hi Adam, how is this year’s survey going?